top of page

 Enquiries to the parish office or to Denis Fitzgerald, tel 0418 136 372.

-On 4 October 2025, the Feast of St Francis of Assisi, Pope Leo XIV presented his first Apostolic Exhortation.
-It’s title was ‘Love for the Poor’, or ‘Dilexi Te’ in Latin.
+On 4 October 2025, the feast of St Francis of Assisi, Pope Leo XIV presented his first Apostolic Exhortation on love for the poor, entitled Dilexi Te ("I have loved you").

-This document presents anew the teachings of the Gospel, and of the Church through the ages, that the poor are the beloved of God; that we need to learn from them, and that we are called to work for justice even as we respond to the immediate needs of our neighbour.
+This document presents anew the teachings of the Gospel and of the Church through the ages, that the poor are the beloved of God, that we need to learn from them, and that we are called to work for justice even as we respond to the immediate needs of our neighbour.

 Follow links for: